Nikon D300S vs D4

-Both the D300S and the D4 have been discontinued, but can regularly be found used on eBay.
+Both the D300S and the D4 have been discontinued, but can regularly be found used on ebay.
 The D300S was replaced by the Nikon D500, while the D4 was followed by the Nikon D4S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D300S Manual (free pdf) or the online Nikon D4 Manual.
+Further information on the features and operation of the D300S and D4 can be found, respectively, in the Nikon D300S Manual (free pdf) or the online Nikon D4 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D300S and the Nikon D4?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More compact: Is smaller (147x115mm vs 160x157mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 402g or 30 percent) and hence easier to carry around.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More affordable: Was introduced into a lower priced category (70 percent cheaper at launch).